cadigatt/cadigatt.github.io/apps/mathsfacts.md

 _Addition Facts –_ 10 questions that test you on your adding.

 _Subtraction Facts –_ 10 questions that test you on your subtracting.

+_Multiplication Facts –_ 10 questions that test you on your multiplying.

+_Division Facts –_ 10 questions that test you on your dividing.

 _Missing Addends –_ 10 questions that test you on finding the missing number in a sum.